 The AIMS Center offers a range of services that support the development and implementation of Collaborative Care, an evidence-based integrated care model that brings high-quality mental health care to familiar settings.
 We cultivate local, national and international collaborations and partnerships that bring innovative ideas to scale.
 Although we are selective in the projects we take on, we welcome your inquiries.

 Implementation Support, Training and Workforce Development

-The AIMS Center has worked with over 1,000 organizations and trained more than 6,000 clinicians around the world to implement Collaborative Care.
+The AIMS Center has worked with over 1,000 organizations and trained more than 6,000 clinicians around the world to implement collaborative care.
 Our implementation partners range from small, rural practices to large, complex health plans in the United States and abroad.
-Most of our implementations and projects focus on adapting and implementing Collaborative Care in real-world settings.
+Most of our implementations and projects focus on adapting and implementing collaborative care in real-world settings.
 Our work is supported by grants and contracts from federal, state, county, and private funders as well as training and consulting fees paid by implementing clinics.
 We offer implementation support including training, coaching, and evaluation assistance to organizations planning and implementing patient-centered, evidence-based integrated care.
 The specific configuration of services is customized to meet the needs of each implementing organization or initiative and can include in-person training and/or distance learning courses in core content areas such as clinical preparedness, team communication, and brief intervention therapies proven to work in primary care.
-Read more about our Training and Workforce Development Services and contact us to learn more.